-Improve Health: Gas cars also pollute the air we breathe.
-Vehicle emissions are the country’s largest source of air pollution, causing 53,000 premature deaths annually, and increasing the risks of asthma, lung disease and cancers – especially in children and near busy roads.
+Improve Health: Vehicle emissions from gasoline and diesel vehicles are also the country’s largest source of air pollution, causing 58,000 premature deaths annually, and increasing the risks of asthma, lung disease and cancers – especially in children and those living near busy roads.

-Boost Jobs, Economy, Energy Independence: Electrification would move dollars from crude oil (much of it imported from OPEC countries and Alaska) to the domestic economy.
+Boost Jobs, Economy, Energy Independence: Transitioning to clean electric cars would move dollars from crude oil (much of it imported from OPEC countries and Alaska) to the domestic/local economy.

-Here are steps we can take to transition away from gasoline vehicles in our state:
+Here are steps each of us can take to transition away from gasoline vehicles in our state:

-● Advocate for your city council and county supervisors to introduce and support building ordinances that require electric vehicle charging infrastructure in new construction and retrofits.
+● Advocate for your city and county government to introduce and support building ordinances that require electric vehicle charging infrastructure in new construction and retrofits.

-● Ask your employer, your landlord, your supermarket, and your shopping center to put in electric vehicle charging stations.
+● Ask your city, your employer, your landlord, your supermarket, and your shopping center to put in public electric vehicle charging stations.

-Phasing out gas vehicles quickly is critical to achieve the Paris Climate Agreement goals and minimize the catastrophic impacts of climate change.
+Transitioning quickly to clean vehicles is critical to achieve the Paris Climate Agreement goals and minimize the catastrophic impacts of climate change.
 We’re already on the road to clean cars; we just need to accelerate.

 NextDoor.com is a private social network for neighbors and communities to communicate about matters of local interest.
 You can post on NextDoor to alert neighbors to relevant events in your area such as city council meetings on measures related to the transition away from gasoline vehicles, opportunities to test drive electric vehicles (your own EV if you’re willing!).
 It’s also a place to remind neighbors to avoid idling their gas vehicles in populated areas such as schools during pick-up and drop-off.

 Coltura has volunteer opportunities for people everywhere.
-Please email at us firstname.lastname@example.org and tell us a little about yourself and why and how you would like to volunteer.
+Please email at us email@example.com and we’ll find the perfect volunteer opportunity for you.